iiisthu/OS2021_Fall/Memory/README.md

 1. Correctness: pass all tests in  `mma_test.cc` and extra tests;
 2. Performance: we will consider the time it takes to pass the tests.
 For concurrent tests, it should be significantly faster than running all tasks sequentially - so you should not let `mma` process requests one by one.
 3. Observation and analysis: submit a PDF to display your experiment results in Q1 - Q4 and try to explain the rationales behind the results.
+Pack your PDF and diff files as a zip for submission.

 Submit the diff file that can be correctly applied to `ec3155c3`.